adrianfaciu/adrianfaciu.dev/content/posts/2018-21-11---Creating-a-toast-service.md

 We can start with the basic thing that we need, meaning a toast component:

-<iframe src="https://medium.com/media/2f3d57c996977c5b658b8049290f528b" frameborder=0></iframe>
+`gist:583a50845a7b8889b217c4428e7daa19`

-This is the simplest component possible, a selector and a <div> with some text.
+This is the simplest component possible, a selector and a `<div>` with some text.
 Further down, we’ll extend it to suit our needs.
 But for now we’ll focus on displaying it on the screen.

 First thing after we have a component is to add it to an NgModule.
 In this case since we’ll not use the component directly in a template we’ll have to also add it to the entryComponents list, otherwise, the compiler will notice it’s not used and will remove it from the final bundle.

 Since we’re good citizens and we can think like we’re creating a library we can create a module file just for this toast component:

-<iframe src="https://medium.com/media/b3a83912874d87ccca29a789a1c9ad35" frameborder=0></iframe>
+`gist:665a6ed4e111f5ef8669140aad4b242f`

 The only thing left to do with this module is add it in the imports array of our main application module.